 This one is a highly advanced and powerful robotic cleaner from Polaris.
-It has a 4 wheel drive.
+It has a four-wheel drive.
 The most useful feature is its ability to clean the waterline well.
-The cleaner has enough new age technology to help in efficient cleaning, programming cycles for 7 days and pick up all kinds of dirt with powerful suction.
+The cleaner has enough new-age technology to help inefficient cleaning, programming cycles for seven days, and pick up all kinds of dirt with powerful suction.

-A mid-price intelligent robotic pool cleaner it works well on all kinds of surfaces and cleans the floor and coves effectively.
-It comes with a smart steering technology which provides an efficient cleaning pattern.
-Its programmable cycle is 2 hours post which the cleaner will shut down.
+A mid-price intelligent robotic pool cleaner works well on all kinds of surfaces and cleans the floor and coves effectively.
+It comes with a smart steering technology that provides an efficient cleaning pattern.
+Its programmable cycle is 2 hours post, which the cleaner will shut down.

-There are 2 filters that are accessible from the top.
-These easy to take out and filters can clean debris up to 5 microns.
+Two filters are accessible from the top.
+These easy to take out, and filters can clean debris up to 5 microns.
 The cleaning is quick and effective.
 Two issues we faced with the cleaner was the tangling of the cord and the weight of the device.

-The cleaner is really heavy though and we also found the scrubber brushes prone to early damage.
-The filters also got clogged after 1 use and had to be cleaned before reusing.
+The cleaner is cumbersome, though, and we also found the scrubber brushes prone to early damage.
+The filters also got clogged after one use and had to be cleaned before reuse.

-This cleaner will cost you the least and will give effective results too.
+This cleaner will cost you the least and will give you effective results too.
 It is built for both in-ground and above-ground pools.
-It has a large filter bag and works well in collecting all kinds and size of dirt and debris.
+It has a large filter bag and works well in collecting all kinds and sizes of dirt and debris.
 The filter has a bottom-access.